mortezamatbou/Lanti/README.md

 # Lanti
-Lightweight query builder for PHP
+Lightweight query builder for PHP that use PDO for connection to database